BhuvneshSalwan/FacebookCampaignUpdateHandler/readme.md

 This code update all Campaigns on Facebook for all Clients through BQ Table.

+Code Version : 4.0

+Difference from Version : 3.0

+1. Added two fields Parse_Client_ID and Hostname to the BQ Tables.

 Code Version : 3.0

 Difference from Version 2.0